 Where to Stay

 Accommodations can be a little challenging.
 You can stay with small kids anywhere, but you might find life a little more pleasant if your guesthouse or hotel has a safe area for them to run and play, not just a comfortable place for them to sleep.
-Some of my favorite Chiang Mai hotels fit the bill, but most aren’t quite right for small kids.
+Some top Chiang Mai hotels fit the bill, but most aren’t quite right for small kids.
 It’s not that you’ll be disturbing other guests, it’s that the rooms are on the small side and the common areas aren’t safe and expansive enough for toddlers and small children.
 Try some of these family friendly Chiang Mai hotels instead.
 If you want to go really cheap, though, no worries.
 You do not need to stay in a fancy resort to keep the family happy.
-You can also find a guesthouse very close to Buak Haad park, a public park and garden in the southwest corner of the Old City of Chiang Mai which has a playground and is described below.
-There are a handful of cheap, old school guesthouses and hotels within easy walking distance of the park and... admission to the playground is free.
+You can also find a guesthouse very close to Buak Haad Park, a public park, and garden in the southwest corner of the Old City of Chiang Mai which has a playground and is described below.
+There are a handful of cheap, old school guesthouses and hotels within easy walking distance of the park and admission to the playground is free.

 04 of 04